LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/DialogFlowVersion2.md

 #### Dialogflow Query length Limit

 The Dialogflow V2 service has a [limitation](https://dialogflow.com/docs/reference/agent/query) on the length of the ‘query’ object.
-Any query longer than 255 characters will invoke a custom event in DialogFlow.
+Any query longer than 255 characters will invoke a custom event in Dialogflow.
 To handle this gracefully, we recommend building a simple intent that handles a ‘DIALOGFLOW_CHAR_LIMIT’ *event*.

 1. Create an intent with an event using the string:  DIALOGFLOW_CHAR_LIMIT